 We have specific strengths in the areas of:

-Faculty members in this cluster are also involved in research on water resources, climate change, and other aspects of environmental policy and management.
-The EDH cluster has collaborative links with the physical geography, urban studies and Geographical Information Science clusters within the department, as well as with researchers in other departments and faculties across the university and at other universities inside and outside of Canada.
-Several of its members work closely with government, private sector and community-based organizations.
+Faculty members in the EDH cluster employ a range of methodologies and approaches, and have collaborative links with the physical geography, urban studies and Geographical Information Science clusters within the department.
+They also have active connections to researchers in other departments and faculties across the university and at other universities inside and outside of Canada, and several members work closely with government, private sector, communities and non-profit organizations.